-You can apply to a UFV program path or to General Studies if you are a Canadian citizen* or a permanent resident (landed immigrant), and a high school graduate or 19 years of age or older as of the first day of the semester.
+You can apply to a UFV academic program if you are a Canadian citizen* or a permanent resident (landed immigrant), and will meet the program entrance requirements as listed in the UFV academic calendar.

 Canadian citizens and permanent residents (landed immigrants) are eligible for admission as domestic students.
 Some exceptions may be made in certain instances, primarily for those who are:

 Contact UFV Admissions, Office of the Registrar for further information.

 * International applicants are also welcome.
 International applicants should contact UFV International at 604-504-7441, 604-854-4544, or visit the UFV International website for information about admission.
-Different fees, timelines, and procedures apply.
+Different fees, timelines, and procedures to apply.

 If you require high-school-level upgrading, you may apply to Adult Basic Education (ABE) if you are 18 years of age or older before the first day of classes.
 Contact the UUP department at your local campus for more information.

 If you are under 19 and a non-graduate, but believe you have special circumstances, you may request special admission.
 If you are in the process of completing secondary school and want to take one or two post-secondary courses at the same time, apply for concurrent studies.